-I remember the first time I walked through what would become the Flower Garden on a bleak January afternoon.
+I remember the first time I walked through what would become the Cottage Garden on a bleak January afternoon.
 It was hard to get a sense of the gardens size.
 Overgrown with shrubs and trees and split over two terraces, access to parts of the garden had become almost impossible.
 I remember spending a morning wrestling a huge box privet shrub to access the upper terrace, at the centre of which was an ugly concrete block compost bin and a small dilapidated greenhouse.

 Over the past three years, we’ve slowly cleared out trees and shrubs that were either dead or in the way.
 The greenhouse was beyond repair and was removed.
 Despite being desperate to start the landscaping, it was pointless until a large chunk of the garden was removed to make way for an extension to our house.